-Tax Structure & Taxation System In India
+Tax Structure In India: Learn Indian Tax System & Taxation in India

 Tax structure in India is a three tier federal structure.
 The central government, state governments, and local municipal bodies make up this structure.
 Article 256 of the constitution states that "No tax shall be levied or collected except by the authority of law".

 The Tax structure in India consists of 3 federal parts: